oraculoesmeralda/flowerpower/README.md

-# flowerpower
+# FlowerPower
-The official repository for the Minecraft mod 'FlowerPower'
+The official repository for the Minecraft mod 'FlowerPower'.